microsoft/AzureSynapseScriptsAndAccelerators/Migration/SQLServer/1B_MapDatabasesAndSchemas/README.md

 - Configuration files are expected in the same folder where the script is located.
 - As DDL scripts are processed using regular expressions it may take considerable time to process large scripts.
 - If output folder is not empty existing files will be overwritten in case of file name match.
+- DDL scripts are analyzed as text, i.e. actual code and comments are not separated.
+Hence, comments may be changed.